BESSER-PEARL/BESSER/docs/source/web_editor.rst

 Generating Code
 ^^^^^^^^^^^^^^^^
-1. Create your UML diagram in Apollon.
+1. Create your class diagram.
 2. Select your BESSER Generator (e.g., Python classes, Backend).
 3. Click "Generate/Download" in the toolbar.
 4. Download the generated code.

 .. note::
-   The Web Editor will be available online.
+   The Web Editor will soon be available online.
+Stay tuned for updates!